wrunion/image-finder/README.md

 ### Contact

-Contact me if you have questions or comments at winterrunion@gmail.com
+Feel free to submit a pull request if you find any issues.

 ### License
 _This software is licensed under the MIT license._